exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

    ```shell
    curl -v -X PUT http://w:<write-password>@<host>:2580/default/tls-tutorial.jar -T tls-tutorial/target/tls-tutorial.jar
    ```
+   Note that you need to replace the write-password and host with their actual values.
 4. Create a database schema `TLS_TUTORIAL` where you can put the UDF with `CREATE SCHEMA`
 5. Register the UDF with `CREATE SCRIPT`
 6. Reference the uploaded JAR with the `%jar` directive in the script definition